Menu Close

 When someone is dependent on emotions for stress relief, they are likely to turn to other outlets of self-medication, such as drugs and alcohol, in times of extreme stress.

 Another way to view emotional addiction is as an emotional habit.
 Habit forming takes place when repeated actions become second nature.
-So, developing an emotional habit means unconsciously training yourself to respond to a variety of triggers with a default emotional reaction.
-Over time, that feeling becomes a baseline for how you respond to the world.
+So, developing an emotional habit means unconsciously training yourself to respond to various triggers with a default emotional reaction.
+Over time, that feeling becomes a baseline for responding to the world.
 If anger is your default emotion, you might find yourself turning to it whenever you’re uncertain.
 You may even feel a sense of calm as this emotion washes over you.

 How to Break Emotional Addiction